kyle-lt/otel-java-basic/README.md

 # otel-java-basic

 ## Overview
 This project was built in order to easily spin up a handful of services that encapsulate a basic OpenTelemetry pipeline.
-There are two app services that are spun up, and they are already instrumented.  `otel-java-basic` is instrumented with the [OpenTelemetry Java Instrumentation](https://github.com/open-telemetry/opentelemetry-java-instrumentation) JAR, and `appd-java-basic` is instrumented with [AppDynamics Java Instrumentation](https://docs.appdynamics.com/22.2/en/application-monitoring/install-app-server-agents/java-agent) JAR.
+There are two app services that are spun up, and they are already instrumented.
+- `otel-java-basic` is instrumented with the [OpenTelemetry Java Instrumentation](https://github.com/open-telemetry/opentelemetry-java-instrumentation) JAR
+- `appd-java-basic` is instrumented with [AppDynamics Java Instrumentation](https://docs.appdynamics.com/22.2/en/application-monitoring/install-app-server-agents/java-agent) JAR.

 Both app services send OpenTelemetry Spans to the [OpenTelemetry Dev Collector](https://hub.docker.com/r/otel/opentelemetry-collector-dev).